hjlogique/View-High-Scores-Game/README.md

 Note: The first screenshot below displays the cover page of the application.
 The second screenshot displays one of the quiz questions and the related answers.
-In the third screenshot all questions has been answered and the score is displayed.
-Here the bpth player's name and score are saved.
+In the third screenshot all questions were already answered and the score is displayed.
+Here both player's name and score are saved.
 The forth screenshot displays the list of all players and their scores.
 Here players can compare their scores and the winner has the highest score.
+In the fifth screenshot once the Clear button is selected, the list of players is emptied.

 ```
 ![View High Scores Game application screenshot](/screenshots/image1.png)